Simple Tilings of Nilpotent Lie Groups: Introduction

 \subsubsection{Acknowledgements}

 The author would like to thank his advisor, Fedya Manin, for inspiration and constant guidance throughout this project.
 The author would also like to thank Lorenzo Sadun for his kindness in correcting some of the author's mistakes in the background material.
+Finally, the author thanks the anonymous referee for their time and energy in providing thorough feedback on an earlier draft of this work.
 All remaining confusion and error (fatal or otherwise) belong solely to the author.